alexWaligorski/alexWaligorski/README.md

  ✏️ I am currently trainee at a web development bootcamp

- 💬 Ask me about free online coding courses, digital art and dog behavior.
+ 💬 Ask me about free online coding courses, digital art and dog behavior

 ## My techstack (...in the making)